About

 Who we are

 Northern Ireland Alternatives (NIA) is a government accredited restorative justice programme that aims to promote and develop non-violent community responses to the issues of low-level crime and antisocial behaviour in areas across Northern Ireland.
-We currently have branches in North Belfast, Greater Shankill, East Belfast, South Belfast and Bangor.
+We currently have branches in North Belfast, Greater Shankill, East Belfast, South Belfast, and Bangor.
+Our work has also expanded to develop restorative projects in Portadown, Magherafelt, Carrickfergus & Larne.

 Our Timeline